 In Biblical times, the valleys signified places of warfare.
 Many of the Bible’s most epic battles were fought in valleys.
 Many of our own battles are fought in the valleys of life, but they aren’t meant to be places of defeat and discouragement.
 We aren’t meant to wander aimlessly in uncertainty, doubt and fear.
 Valleys can be places of great transformation.

-Last week I was in a hotel bathroom and noticed a mirror sitting on the countertop.
+Last week I was in a hotel bathroom and noticed a mirror on the counter.
 I flipped on the switch, peered over the glass and immediately recoiled in horror!
-My wrinkles were crevices, my pores were craters and my bags were packed!
+How did I get so old?
 I cautiously looked again and thought, “do I really look like that?”
 It took me a few seconds to realize I had looked through the magnifying side.
-Phew!
-It didn’t help that I was positioned over the mirror, which made my face hang lol!
+It didn’t help that I was positioned over the mirror, which made face hang down.
 Later, as I unpacked my suitcase, I felt the Lord say, “That’s what my children do.
 They magnify their problems when they should be magnifying their God!”

 I thought about all the ways we magnify our problems.
 Worrying, complaining, venting, comparing, competing, gossiping, arguing.
 Every one of these bad habits makes our problems bigger.
 We spend more time thinking about our problems than we do praying to our God.
 We exalt our problems over God and wonder why we feel anxious and alone.

 When we enter His courts with praise, He will enter our valley with power!

 David understood this.

 Goliath was a formidable foe!
 He was a hulking, ten-foot giant who wore armor and weapons the average man could hardly even lift.
 He knew he outmatched the Israelite army by a mile.
 For forty days the Israelites stood paralyzed by fear, unable to advance against Goliath.
 He sneered and tormented them with insults while he and his army defiantly scoffed at their God.